LancerStudio/lancer/README.md

 ### Bundling JS & CSS

-JavaScript and CSS files in `client/` are not immediately accessible.
+JavaScript and CSS files in `client/` are not immediately accessible for security.
 However, you can put them on a page using the special attribute `bundle` on script tags and link tags:

 ```html
 <script bundle="/js/family-pic.js"></script>